tml/cadmus/Chapter-1/Part IV: Arithmetic.md

 ![Distance Formula](http://www.moomoomath.com/distance.jpg)

-This is very useful in collision dectection is scientific models, and game programming.
+This is very useful in collision dectection is scientific models and game programming.